sbabic/swupdate/doc/source/signed_images.rst

 Running SWUpdate with signed images
 -----------------------------------

-Verification is activated by setting CONFIG_SIGNED_IMAGE in SWUpdate's configuration.
+Verification is activated by setting CONFIG_SIGNED_IMAGES in SWUpdate's configuration.
 If activated, SWUpdate will always check the compound image.
 For security reasons, it is not possible to disable the check at runtime.
 The -k parameter (public key file) is mandatory and the program stops if the public key is not passed.